kajbr88/100-Days-of-SwiftUI/README.md

 The 100 Days of SwiftUI is a comprehensive course designed to teach you SwiftUI from scratch.
 It covers a wide range of topics, including:

+* Swift fundamentals.
-* SwiftUI fundamentals
+* SwiftUI layout and design principles.
-* Building user interfaces
-* Working with data
+* Working with various SwiftUI views and modifiers.
-* Animations and transitions
+* Animations and transitions.
+* Working with data.
-* Networking and data fetching
+* Networking and data fetching.
+* Training machine learning model with CreateML and integration with SwiftUI.
+* Combine framework for reactive programming.
+* Data management using `@State`, `@Binding`, `@ObservedObject`/`@Observable`, and `@EnvironmentObject`.
+* UserDefaults, Core Data, SwiftData for persistent storage.
+* Working with maps, sensors, and other device capabilities.
+* Architectural Patterns and Best Practices.
+* Advanced SwiftUI concepts and best practices.
 * And much more!

-This course is structured into daily lessons with hands-on projects, allowing you to learn by doing.

-## Repository Structure
+## Notes

-Each day's work is organized into separate folders named `DayXX`, where `XX` represents the day number.
-Each folder typically contains:

-* `ProjectName/`: The Xcode project for the day's project.
+* `Each project directory contains the final/completed project for the particular module named the Project name itself.
+*  Some Project directories contain previous project directories in them, these are the completed challenges or features applied to them for the topics taught in the current project.
-* `Challenges/`: Solutions to the optional challenges provided for that day.
+*  Solutions to the current project challenges are commented next to project code.
-* `Notes.md`: Any personal notes or observations made during the day's learning.

 ## How to Use This Repository